-Category C offences concern major, extremely serious infringements by students which the Departmental Plagiarism Committee deems worthy of adjudication by a Disciplinary Committee of the Senate Standing Committee on Plagiarism.
+Category C offences concern major, extremely serious infringements by students which the Departmental Plagiarism Committee deems worthy of adjudication by a Tribunal drawn from the members of the Senate Standing Committee on Plagiarism.
 At the undergraduate level, category C offences should be limited to major cases that are so serious that they warrant a potential penalty of more than the removal of a DP.
 For situations where postgraduate level work merits classification as a category C offence, see the section on postgraduates below.

-Where the Departmental Plagiarism Committee identifies a case that it considers serious enough to constitute a category C case, it must refer the matter to the Head of Department, who is responsible for reporting the matter to the Chair of the Senate Standing Committee on Plagiarism.
+Where the Departmental Plagiarism Committee identifies a case that it considers serious enough to constitute a category C case, it must refer the matter to the Head of Department, who is responsible for reporting the matter to the University Plagiarism Officer.
 The Head of Department must include with the correspondence copies of the offending material and the sources from whence the plagiarism is alleged to have occurred (both suitably marked).